OpenUDA/openuda-specifications/docs/OpenUDA-Canonical-Design-Principles.md

 OpenUDA defines canonical document structures for business document exchange.

-The purpose of these design principles is to ensure that all OpenUDA Universal Document Types (UDTs) are:
+The purpose of these design principles is to ensure that all OpenUDA Universal Document Types (UDs) are:

 - predictable
 - interoperable